 1 1/2 teaspoon baking powder

 1/2 teaspoon fine sea salt

-1. Place a 10 inch cast iron pan over medium heat, add the brown sugar and butter.
+Place a 10 inch cast iron pan over medium heat, add the brown sugar and butter.
 Stir until the sugar dissolves and cook for 2-3 minutes to make a quick caramel.
 Remove pan from heat and place the slices of fruit in a circle.

-2. In a bowl, add the cornmeal, flour, baking powder, baking soda, and salt, whisk together.
+In a medium bowl, add flour, cornmeal, baking powder, baking soda, and salt, whisk to combine.

-3. In the bowl of a stand mixer or a bowl with a hand held mixer, use the paddle attachment.
-Add the butter and sugar, cream on medium for 10 minutes, until light fluffy and white.
+In the bowl of a stand mixer fitted with paddle attachment or a bowl with a hand held mixer, add butter and sugar.
+Cream together on medium for 10 minutes, until light fluffy and light in color.
 Turn to low, add one egg at a time and wait to incorporate before adding next egg.
 Turn off mixer, scrape down the sides, add the vanilla, mix to incorporate on low.

 With mixer on low, add the flour in three additions alternating with the buttermilk in two additions.
 Start and end with the flour.
-Pour on top of the arranged fruit.
-Place in the middle rack in the oven for 45 minutes or until toothpick comes out of center clean.
+Pour batter on top of the fruit.
+Place pan in the oven for 45 minutes or until toothpick comes out of center clean.
 Cool for 20 minutes before slicing and enjoying!
 Store leftovers covered in fridge for a few days.